goschtl/zope/Zope3/trunk/src/zope/interface/README.txt

    in addition to what their classes implement.)

-   It is important to note that classes don't usually provide the interfaces that the implement.
+   It is important to note that classes don't usually provide the interfaces that they implement.

    We can generalize this to factories.
-For any callable object we can declare that it produces objects that provides some interfaces by saying that the factory implements the interfaces.
+For any callable object we can declare that it produces objects that provide some interfaces by saying that the factory implements the interfaces.

 Now that we've defined these terms, we can talk about the API for